phoenix-rtos/phoenix-rtos-doc/devices/index.md

 # Device drivers

-This chapter describes the Phoenix-RTOS device driver architecture.
-After reading this chapter, you will know:
+This chapter covers the Phoenix-RTOS device driver architecture: user-level driver servers, available driver categories and platforms, and the multi-function consolidated server pattern.

-- How device drivers are structured as user-level servers.
-- The available driver categories and their platforms.
-- The multi-function consolidated server pattern.

 Phoenix-RTOS implements device drivers as device servers running on the user level.
 The communication with drivers is done via message passing using a well-defined interface for exchanging data between programs and drivers.

-To control a device, two mechanisms are necessary and should be provided by the operating system kernel: access to device hardware registers and a method of handling interrupts triggered by the device.
+Device control requires two kernel mechanisms: access to device hardware registers and a method of handling interrupts triggered by the device.

 Device drivers communicate with clients through the kernel message passing mechanism described in [Message passing](../kernel/proc/msg.md).